VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

     extras_finish_step = keep_going

     T_eq_earth = s% Teff * (s% photosphere_R * Rsun / (2d0 * AU))**0.5
+    write(*,*) 'Earth equilibrium temperature:', T_eq_earth

     if (T_eq_earth > s% x_ctrl(1)) then
         write(*,*) 'extras_finish_step: T_eq_earth =', T_eq_earth, '>', s% x_ctrl(1), 'K'
         write(*,*) 'extras_finish_step: terminating run'
         extras_finish_step = terminate
     end if

     if (extras_finish_step == terminate) s% termination_code = t_extras_finish_step
 end function extras_finish_step
 ```
+Highlighted are the new lines, namely the `if` block that checks the equilibrium temperature against the value set in `x_ctrl(1)`, prints a message if the condition is met, and sets `extras_finish_step = terminate` to stop the evolution.

 </div>
 </details>

 Now let's test our new stopping condition.
 We'll need to set the value of `x_ctrl(1)` in the inlist.
 We'll set it to a pretty high value of 310 K, but this is too high to reach in the current model since it stops at core hydrogen depletion.

-**Task 3.4:** Edit your `inlist` to set `x_ctrl(1)` to 310 K (these go in the `controls` namelist), and prevent the old stopping condition from functioning.
+**Task 3.5:** Edit your `inlist` to set `x_ctrl(1)` to 310 K (these go in the `controls` namelist), and prevent the old stopping condition from functioning.
 Then compile and run the project again.
 It should run for about 126 timesteps before stopping if everything is working correctly.

 <details class="hx-border hx-border-green-200 dark:hx-border-green-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-green-100 dark:hx-bg-neutral-800 hx-text-green-900 dark:hx-text-green-200 hx-py-2 hx-px-4 hx-m-0 hx-cursor-pointer">